 Apple event this year had an unusually dark undertone as it leaned into emergency features for a dangerous world

-- How Apple's products can save lives in emergency situations was the major theme of Apple's launch this year.
+- How Apple devices can save lives in emergency situations was the major theme of the company's new product launch this year.

 - The most significant new iPhone capability this year is called "Emergency SOS via satellite," which can send a message for help even if there's no cell service around for miles.